-Why you should employ an intern studying IT
+Why you should employ an intern studying tech

-For many employers the desire to take interns is largely about giving back to the IT community, by giving future employees a solid first experience in the IT workplace.
+For many employers the desire to take interns is largely about giving back to the tech community, by giving future employees a solid first experience in the tech workplace.

 For the accountants and HR there are additional reasons that support a healthy bottom line.
-Most of these may be familiar:
+Most of these will be familiar:

 - Securing a steady supply of fresh talent to observe, build relationships with and perhaps later recruit

 - Retain existing talent for longer as you present them with growth opportunities through supervising interns

 - Staff churn can be addressed (in part) by promoting from within and recruiting cheaper interns/graduates